 The Magic still led by 15 after Howard put in a lob from Hedo Turkoglu with 1:58 to go in the first half.
 Howard scored 19 points before the break.

-Korver scored eight straight Chicago points to keep the Bulls in the game, then the Bulls reeled off the last 10 points of the second quarter to gain the momentum heading into the break.
+Kyle Korver scored eight straight Chicago points to keep the Bulls in the game, then Chicago reeled off the last 10 points of the quarter to gain the momentum heading into the break.